hashicorp/terraform-provider-azurerm/website/docs/d/subscriptions.html.markdown

 * `location_placement_id` - The subscription location placement ID.
 * `quota_id` - The subscription quota ID.
 * `spending_limit` - The subscription spending limit.
-* `tags` - A mapping of tags assigned to the Subscriptions.

 ## Timeouts